RomlinGroup/Flatpack/README.md

 ## Ready-to-assemble AI

-In the field of artificial intelligence (AI) and machine learning (ML), we encounter a significant challenge: the need for a unified format.
-This format acts as a thread that binds different AI and ML technologies together, ensuring compatibility and simplifying development.
-We are not just creating; we are unifying.
+Flatpack is an open-source project built around micro language models (ranging from 10 million to 10 billion parameters).
+It started as a way to standardise our internal process of working with artificial intelligence (AI) and machine learning (ML) but pivoted to become a first-of-its-kind decentralised and open-source platform dedicated to micro language models and model compression for hyperautomatisation.
+We are still in stealth mode, with zero marketing, so if you somehow managed to find this page, we salute you, brave explorer.

 ## Elevator pitch